|

 Raspberry Oat Cookie Recipe Notes

 I have to say, these gluten-free vegan raspberry jam oat cookies might just be my favourite cookie ever.
 They’re buttery and tender, made with oat and almond flour, and bursting with sweet raspberry jam.
 If you love easy vegan baking and crave a nostalgic, jammy cookie moment—keep reading, my friends.
 How these cookies came to be: At the restaurant where I work, there’s a little café directly across the path from our front door.
 Many of my coworkers regularly pop over for lattes and sweet treats.
 I’ve never actually been inside—I'm pretty frugal and prefer to make my own coffee and snacks—but I kept noticing these gluten-free raspberry thumbprint cookies showing up in the staff room, where people leave their leftovers and snacks.
 Eventually, after seeing them again and again, someone bought a batch for the team.
 I tried one.
 It was a bit on the dry side and more like an oat cake—but enjoyable.
 And more importantly, I was inspired.
 I knew I wanted to recreate a soft, jammy, gluten-free version at home.
 After a little pondering, I nailed the recipe almost on the first try.
 The real test?
 Taking some to work to see what the restaurant fam thought.
 (Spoiler: they were a hit.)
 The Verdict: Jesse said, “These are next level.”
 Pidge told me, “To be honest, these are better than the café’s.”
 Chef said, “Buttery, salty, perfect... raspberry jam is the only choice.”
 And Kia?
 “The crust feels like a warm hug — I need the recipe.”
 Well… you get the idea.
 I’m not here to gloat — but this is what I’m good at.
 I love tasting something once, then going home and recreating it in a way that’s even more delicious, nourishing, and satisfying.
 I love sharing with friends and hearing what they think.
 I love writing the recipes out and offering them here, hoping someone out there might make them and love them too.
 Sometimes, I daydream about having my own little café or bakery where I can dish out these creations in person.
 But for now, the best I can do is share them here — one recipe, one story at a time.
 What These Cookies Are — and What They’re Not These cookies are soft, delicate, and meant to be savoured.
 The raspberry jam seeps just enough into the base, making them a treat that absolutely deserves a serving plate.
 This isn’t a zip-it-up and toss-it-in-your-purse kind of cookie.
 These are slow cookies.
 The kind you enjoy while curled up on the sofa with a hot cup of tea, a book in hand, or your favourite record playing in the background.
 A cookie to pull apart gently, piece by piece — buttery oatmeal crumble giving way to bright, jammy raspberry — enjoyed in your own sweet time.
+Raspberry Oat Cookies Ingredient Notes (Vegan and Gluten Free)

-Oats, Almond Flour, Vegan Butter, Brown Sugar, Salt, Baking Soda, Plant Milk, Vanilla, Cinnamon, Raspberry Jam Oats - I buy whole rolled oats, and for this recipe I blitz them in a food processor.
+Oats - I buy whole rolled oats, and for this recipe I blitz them in a food processor.
 The oats should still have some pieces remaining in tact, almost like a coarse flour.
 I have not yet tried the recipe using fully ground oat flour, whole oats, or a combination of both.
 I can't speak to the results if you want to try, but if I were to attempt it, I'd most likely use a combination of oat flour and whole oats.
 Almond Flour - When I set out to make this recipe, I knew I really wanted them to contain some almond flour.
 My only hesitation is that almond flour can be very expensive.
 I ended up buying a fairly large bag at Walmart for about $15, which is the cheapest I have seen it in stores around me.
 My other thought would be to check online.
-Raspberry Jam - There are many brands out there, I always gravitate to the artisan looking ones that are more expensive, but I went a head and purchased a grocery store brand this time.
-The flavour was still great in these cookies.
+I have also had great success grinding my own blanched white almonds into a coarser flour.
+It gives the cookies a tiny bit more texture and crunch.
+Delicious.
+Raspberry Jam - There are many brands out there, I always gravitate to the artisan looking ones that are more expensive, but I have also tried just grocery store brands.
+The flavour is great either.
+More recently I make my own preserves, even better.
+Local Berries preserved to whip up these cookies when cravings strike.
 Use whatever you like best, but I would suggest a jam that is more stiff as opposed to runny.
 I have had success using both, but the runnier ones are more likely to bubble over the cookie.
 Plant Milk - I always use either unsweetened soy or oat milk.
 I'm sure any plant milk would work just fine, but these are my staples.
 I'm not a fan of almond milk actually, I've always found the flavour sub par and it lacks body compared to the other milks, but for this recipe I don't think that would matter.
-I'm sure someone reading this will think this is nuts (pun intended), maybe home made almond milk is great, maybe there is a brand I haven't tried.
-That's fine, there aren't many absolutes in life.
-Use what you like best.
 Vegan Butter - I have tried this recipe with different brands of vegan butter and they all turned out great.
 I am not loyal to one particular type.
 I look at what is available where I am shopping, and I also will buy one over the other if there is a sale.
 You can check in the organic section of most grocery stores, and even sometimes you will find different brands near dairy butter.
 In my experience vegan products are scattered in different sections around stores so I often take a walk around looking before I settle on something.
 (I'm always price conscious) I have noticed that when I use a vegan butter with higher salt, I liked it better.
-The becel vegan butter I tried had a higher salt content than Earth Balance brand I tried.
+The Becel vegan butter I tried had a higher salt content than Earth Balance brand I tried.
 You can always sprinkle a little salt on top if you are into that sweet and salty experience as much as I am.
+Step by Step Instructions for Raspberry Oat Cookies

 0 Comments